computational-mama/sunshinesbright/content/selfhosting/index.md

 {{% figure src="tinyllama.jpeg" %}} tinyllama {{% /figure %}}

 ### Trying Docker
-I have never used docker but it seemed to be an easy and well documented format for servers and in particular for raspberry pi as a server.
-You can find out more about raspberry pi hosting here: https://pi-hosted.com/, by the amazing youtuber [Nova spirit tech](https://www.youtube.com/channel/UCrjKdwxaQMSV_NDywgKXVmw).
+I have never used docker but it seemed to be an easy and well documented format for servers and in particular for Raspberry Pi as a server.
+You can find more about Raspberry Pi hosting here: https://pi-hosted.com/, by the amazing youtuber [Nova spirit tech](https://www.youtube.com/channel/UCrjKdwxaQMSV_NDywgKXVmw).

-You can follow the instructions available on their website!
+You can follow the instructions available on their website/youtube playlist!

-Once I tested simpler Docker containers like Jellyfin, etc. I
+Once I tested simpler Docker containers like Jellyfin, etc. I was interested in running Ollama+OpenwebUI as a docker container.
+There are several tutorials from this but I think the best solution to this was the most obvious one - [using OpenwebUI's README!](https://github.com/open-webui/open-webui?tab=readme-ov-file#installing-open-webui-with-bundled-ollama-support) (credit to [sud](https://x.com/theonesud) who shared this link with me!)

+This was very exciting - however I had no active cooling on my raspberry pi 4, and it was overheating the board (could smell some plastic burning!).

+I'll write more about the solar connection in the next [post]({{< ref "/solar-realism" >}})